Hk669/Application-Tracker-System/README.md

 ## Contribution

-Contributions to the Application Tracker System (ATS) project are welcome.
+Contributions to the Application Tracker System project are welcome.
 If you find any bugs, have suggestions for improvements, or want to add new features, please submit an issue or create a pull request.

 ## License